Free REST API for

 Find answers to common questions about our REST API service.

 Public endpoints are open and accessible to anyone for quick testing and experimentation with the API.
 In some cases, they return predefined data, but in others they also allow you to create and retrieve data created by you, making them great for demos and learning.
-Private endpoints require authentication and provide greater flexibility and control over your own data.
+Authenticated endpoints require authentication and provide greater flexibility and control over your own data.
 You can create custom collections and manage objects in a secure and controlled environment that is accessible only to you or your users.
-To use private endpoints, you need to sign in or create an account on our website to obtain your own API key.
-This API key must be included in the request headers (using the x-api-key header) when making requests to the private API.
+To use authenticated endpoints, you need to sign in or create an account on our website to obtain your own API key.
+This API key must be included in the request headers (using the x-api-key header) when making requests to the authenticated API.

 Yes, the API has CORS (Cross-Origin Resource Sharing) enabled, which means you can make requests from any domain, including from your browser-based applications and localhost.